PelionIoT/nanostack-border-router/README.md

 # Nanostack Border Router

 Nanostack Border Router is a generic mbed border router implementation that provides the main IPv6/6LoWPAN or Thread border router logic usable to any 3rd party application.
-An example of such a application is [FRDM-K64F border router](https://github.com/ARMmbed/k64f-border-router), which can be used to start 6LoWPAN or Thread border router.
-The example also includes various configurations (.json)
+An example of such a application is [FRDM-K64F border router](https://github.com/ARMmbed/k64f-border-router-private), which can be used to start 6LoWPAN or Thread border router.

 The steps involved in porting a target platform are: